Creamy Tuscan Tortellini Soup

 Although the dry packaged kind will work and so will the frozen for this recipe, I just don’t think they taste as good.
 The refrigerated kind only take a few minutes to cook once your water is boiling and they’re much better tasting.
 Use tortellini with any filling you like.
 I’m a fan of plain cheese ones but feel free to use whatever brand and one you like.
 Tortellini also comes in a gluten free form which is great for those who have sensitivities.
 They are a total life saver on busy days when you just don’t have the time to invent a meal.
 We always have a pack in the freezer just for days like that

-• Switch the protein: ground or shredded chicken, ground beef or shredded steak tofu, or shrimp
+• Switch the protein: ground or shredded chicken or rotisserie chicken for a chicken tortellini soup version, ground beef, ground turkey, tofu, or shrimp

-• Substitute what you already have!
-Incorporate other veggies and ingredients you like or already have on hand like roasted red peppers, sun dried tomatoes, or chopped bell peppers.
+• Incorporate other veggies and ingredients you like or already have on hand like roasted red peppers, sun dried tomatoes, or chopped bell peppers.
+Add some carrots and celery creating a bit of a mirepoix sautéed with the onion and sausage

-• Adjust fresh and dried herbs: Use any ones you like and add some heat by including some chili flakes too
+• Adjust fresh and dried herbs: Use any ones you like and add some extra heat by including extra chili flakes or adding some ground chili pepper or cayenne

 • Make it richer and creamier by swapping out the chopped tomatoes for crushed tomatoes and reduce the amount of broth.